spierre91/katacoda-scenarios/pandas-summary-statistics/step2.md

 # Generating Statistics from Numerical Columns

-We can calcualte statical values like mean, maximum, minimum and standard deviation for any of the numerical columns.
+We can calculate statistical values like mean, maximum, minimum and standard deviation for any of the numerical columns.

 Most readers will be familiar with the statistical mean but as a reminder it is the sum of all the numerical values divided by the number of values.
 In short, it represents the central value of a discrete set of numbers.
 Let's print the mean `height` of all soccer players: